kryptokrona/kryptokrona-docs/guides/RainBorg-Wat-Dat.md

 # Anything not covered here?

-Open a [new issue](https://github.com/turtlecoin/meta/issues/new?title=RainBorg+Question) or make some noise in #help.
+Open a [new issue](https://github.com/turtlecoin/meta/issues/new?title=RainBorg+Question) or make some noise in `#help`.

-The gaps will be filled either by you or another person, [anyone can contribute](https://github.com/turtlecoin/turtlecoin-wiki) to these docs as well!
+The gaps will be filled either by you or another person, [anyone can contribute](https://github.com/turtlecoin/turtlecoin-docs) to these docs as well!